Strictly star rushed to hospital as he issues update from bed

 00:36

-A Strictly Come Dancing star has been rushed to hospital as he tells followers he’s “had better days” in an update from his hospital bed.
+A Strictly Come Dancing star has been rushed to hospital as he tells followers he’s “had better days” in a health update from his hospital bed.

 Max George, 37, has had regular checkups since being fitted with a pacemaker in December 2024, after his mother noticed that he had “turned blue” and insisted he seek urgent care.